stadust/demonlist-guidelines/900_Miscellaneous/000_checklist.md

 - It is **highly recommended** to keep your raw footage file until your record is accepted!
 If valid raw footage is not provided, we'll reject the record initially, but players can reach out to us to provide raw footage at any time if they have it.<br><br>
 - It is **crucial** that you include clicks in your completion video or raw footage!
 Failing to provide clicks **guarantees** that your record will be rejected.
 The "Recording Clicks" section below details advice for ensuring consistently audible clicks.<br><br>
 - When you include clicks in your video, be sure that they're clearly audible to the viewer!
 Barely audible clicks are considered equivalent to no clicks and will result in a rejected record.<br><br>
 - If you're recording a liveplay (e.g. with your phone camera), be sure to have the monitor screen clearly visible in the video!
 Showing your input device during a liveplay is also strongly encouraged.
+Any questions regarding liveplay visibility should be directed towards a member of the list team.

 </div>